youssefSamir-DS/Basics-Linear-SVM/README.md

 This repository implements a basic Linear Support Vector Machine (SVM) model from scratch in Python.
-It includes functions for data exploration, training, prediction, evaluation, and visualization.
+It includes functions for data exploration, training, prediction, evaluation, and visualization.<br>
-Project Overview
+**Project Overview**

     This project provides a basic understanding of how a linear SVM works.
     It demonstrates the implementation of core SVM functionalities